GuenterQuast/picoDAQ/README.md

 The low-level drivers and C-libraries contained in the Pico Technology Software Development Kit are required, together with the *python* bindings of the *pico-python* project, see the installation instructions there.
-*picoDAQ* presently only consists of a single *python* script and separate file containg the buffer manager class.
+*picoDAQ* presently only consists of an example *python* script (*picoDAQtest.py*) and modules in directory *picodaqa*, containing the configuration and buffer manager classes and a module with the examples of animated graphical instruments implemented .
 A number of *.json* files contain configurations examples.
-Start from the command line, e. g. *python picoDAQ picoDemo.json*.
+Start from the command line, e. g. *python picoDAQtest picoDemo.json*.